Understanding Overparametrization in Survival Models through Interpolation: Background and related work

-where $p_\theta(x_i)$ is an estimate of $P(Y=1|X=x_i)$ usually determined by $f_\theta(x_i)$.
+\textit{Cross entropy.} For binary classification, the cross entropy loss uses $p_\theta(x_i)$ as an estimate of $P(Y=1|X=x_i)$ usually determined by $f_\theta(x_i)$.
 Consistent behavior appears in deep networks trained with cross-entropy \citep{nakkiran2021deep, singh2022phenomenology}: after near-interpolation, the loss curve enters a ``saturation plateau,'' flattening or oscillating rather than descending again.